Understanding interest

 - Signatures

-When we charge interest
+When we charge or pay interest

 We will charge interest if you make late or insufficient payments.
 This interest is called instalment interest or arrears interest, depending on the debt.
 We pay applicable refund interest up to the day an overpayment is refunded, repaid, or applied.